danielawoke/danielawoke/README.md

 ![o7n](https://github.com/danielawoke/danielawoke/assets/72922216/635b4096-1427-403f-a6f0-c27c53d102c5)

+Currently DYING for an internship.
+Please message me if you would like to work with me
 <!--

 **danielawoke/danielawoke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: